 Chatbots mimic human communication and help drive users toward a specific goal.
 For instance, if you want people to sign up for a free trial, your chatbot can point out its benefits and help your prospect sign up.

 Plus, chatbots make your prospect feel special.
 You’ve gone to the trouble to set up a feature on your website that’s engaging and interactive.
 That can score you serious loyalty points.
+The cost to build a chatbot is a one time investment but will help to improve the engagement of users.

 6. Install a great B2B lead-generation software program